luctowers/wikimash/readme.md

 ### How Viable is this Theoretically?

-Statistically, given two search trees, each containing *x* unique articles the likelyhood of them sharing article at least one article given a pool of *N* articles is given by:
+Statistically, given two search trees, each containing *x* unique articles the likelihood of them sharing article at least one article given a pool of *N* articles is given by:

 ![probability function](images/probability.png)